Key Takeaways

 Cost Overruns

 Fluctuating material prices, labor shortages, and inclement weather can lead to cost overruns that can strain or delay construction draws.
+According to McKinsey & Company, 98% of megaprojects suffer cost overruns of more than 30%.
 However, you can avoid this by creating a realistic budget and maintaining cash reserves.

 Construction Delays

 Permitting issues, contractor scheduling, and bad weather can slow down a construction project, delaying draw requests.
-However, if you carefully monitor construction progress and plan in extra time, you can minimize delays.
+The same McKinsey study showed that 77% of projects are at least 40% late.
+That said, if you carefully monitor construction progress and plan in extra time, you can minimize delays.

 Change Orders

 Modifying the project scope can affect the construction budget and timeline, requiring adjustments to the draw schedule.
-That said, ABL can work with you even if things don’t go exactly according to plan because, ultimately, we want you and your project to succeed.
+However, ABL can work with you even if things don’t go exactly according to plan because, ultimately, we want you and your project to succeed.

 Ready to take the next step on your real estate investing journey?
 Pre-qualify for a construction loan today!
 We’ll let you know within 24 hours if your project may be a good fit.